 The Dayton Art Institute’s Student Internship Program is designed primarily for undergraduate, graduate, and postdoctoral students and is intended to provide valuable insight and first-hand knowledge to those invested in pursuing a museum or non-profit industry position.
 By serving as an assistant to mid- and senior level museum employees, students will learn about our mission, vision, key priorities, collections, and gain practical and theoretical training in organizational systems as well as participate in regular activities of the department.

 Internships are available seasonally in the fall, winter, spring, and summer in a broad range of disciplines including building rental, curatorial, development, education, human resources, and marketing.

 DURATION OF INTERNSHIP

 Internships are designed to last 10-12 weeks or the equivalent of a school term or semester.
-Interns are expected to maintain a work schedule equivalent to 8-10 hours per week.
+Interns are expected to maintain a work schedule equivalent to 8 to 10 hours per week.
 Schedules are arranged to meet both the needs of the student and the museum.
-If a student requires a compressed short-term internship, 100 hours minimum will be expected.
+If a student requires a compressed short-term internship, 100-hours minimum will be expected.

 Most internships are non-paid unless otherwise specified within the description.
 Internships may, however, be completed for course credit.
 Interns are responsible for providing the internship description to their advisors and for making all the appropriate arrangements to receive credit.